 Information

-This dashboard provides the amount of electricity consumed by UDCs to end-use customers.
+This dashboard provides the amount of electricity delivered by UDCs to end-use customers.
 Utilities classify customers with six-digit NAICS codes.
-As of 2023, UDCs that submit data to the CEC include six IOUs, 48 POUs, and four rural electric companies.
+As of 2024, UDCs submitting data to the CEC include six IOUs, 43 POUs, four rural electric companies, two joint utility agencies, and WAPA (Western Area Power Agency).
 IOUs are regulated by the California Public Utilities Commission (CPUC) and are UDCs that are also known as electrical corporations.
 POUs are publicly owned, either municipally or as political subdivisions.

 Data Collection Information

-The Data Collection and Analysis Unit analyzes data derived from the QFER CEC-1306A Schedule 1 form.
+The Data Collection and Analysis Unit analyzes data from the QFER CEC-1306A Schedule 1 form.
 Form CEC-1306 is collected from energy companies that provide services in California.
-This form includes information on energy retail sales (or delivery amounts) by California's residential, commercial, industrial, and agricultural customers.
+It includes information on energy retail sales and delivery amounts by California's residential, commercial, industrial, and agricultural customers.

-QFER staff prepares total electricity consumption information from various data sources using Microsoft Access, Microsoft Excel, and other tools.
-Total electricity consumption has two components: (A) validated QFER retail sales data and (B) self-generation.
-QFER staff receives an aggregated version of the self-generation data from the Demand Forecasting Unit.
-QFER staff combines self-generation with validated retail sales data in the later stages of data processing.
+QFER Consumption staff compiles total electricity consumption figures from various data sources using tools like Snowflake, Microsoft Access, Microsoft Excel, and others.
+Total electricity consumption has two components: (A) validated QFER CEC-1306A Schedule 1 data* and (B) self-generation.
+Staff receive an aggregated self-generation dataset from demand forecasting staff and then combine it with validated retail sales data during later data processing steps.

 Citing